PluralKit/PluralKit/docs/3-api-documentation.md

 ### GET /s/\<id>
 Queries a system by its 5-character ID, and returns information about it.
 If the system doesn't exist, returns `404 Not Found`.
+Some fields may be set to `null` if unauthenticated and the system has chosen to make those fields private.

 #### Example request
     GET https://api.pluralkit.me/v1/s/abcde